News

 Why Polyester Yarn is a Good Choice For Knitters

 The name polyester is derived from the Greek words polyester and ergonum.
 It is a synthetic fiber obtained from various vegetable oils, such as cotton, hemp, sheep and soybeans.
 It is highly valued for its soft, silky, spandex-like feel and ability to withstand abrasion, heat and moisture.
-It is one of the most popular man-made fibers used for a variety of industries, from building and construction to textile manufacturing and fashion industry.
-It is resistant to wear and tear, flexible, resistant to ultraviolet light, and most importantly it remains shiny even after many washes.
+It is one of the popular man-made fibers used for a variety of industries, from building and construction to textile manufacturing and fashion industry.
+It is resistant to wear and tear, flexible, resistant to ultraviolet light, and importantly it remains shiny even after many washes.

 Cotton fiber is made by weaving together cotton and polyester yarns.
 The polyester yarn uses dihydroxyacetone that helps the production of sweaters, sails, textiles, plastics and other fiber products.
 Cotton fibers, on the other hand, use starch and fatty acids that form a kind of sugary lint that bond with the threads of the plant.
 After being trapped, these lint and threads are knotted and woven into cloth and fabric materials.
 Similar to the process of weaving, cotton fibers can be knotted, bonded and molded into different textures and colors.
 Cotton and polyester fabrics can also be treated with an emulsifier that further preserves their softness.